codeschooldropout/3gophers/README.md

 The next line doesn't have to be blank now.
 This line can't be blank if the previous line is.
 Two lines above this has to be blank but two lines below can not be.

 But they are not the same line.
-Markdown scheme is weird.
+Markdown linting is weird.

 ## Description